One of the highlights of a recent weekend was helping coach my 5 year-old son’s soccer team during their first game.

 Be strong and courageous.
 Do not fear or be in dread of them, for it is the Lord your God who goes with you.
 He will not leave you or forsake you.”
 (Deut.
 31:6)

 He’s given us a playbook.
-The Bible, God’s very Word breathed onto the pages of life’s playbook.
+It’s the Bible– God’s very Word breathed onto the pages of life’s playbook.
 Like any athlete who wants to be successful in their sport, they must study the playbook their coach has given them, and know it inside out.

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work.
 (2 Tim.
 3:16-17)